Effect heterogeneity and variable selection for standardizing causal effects to a target population: Effect Homogeneity in Measure

 \section{Effect Homogeneity in Measure}

-Effect homogeneity in measure occurs whenever the effect in one population is equal to the effect in another population in terms of a particular effect measure, such as the risk difference or the risk ratio.
-For example, if the risk difference in population $P=s$ (i.e. $RD_s$) is equal to risk difference in population $P=t$ (i.e. $RD_t$) we say that there is effect homogeneity on the risk difference scale.
-If this condition holds within levels of a set of measured covariates $V$ we say that there is conditional effect homogeneity on that scale, and that $V$ is a sufficient set of effect measure modifiers for the transportation from $s$ to $t$.
+Effect homogeneity in measure occurs whenever the effect in one population (or subgroup) is equal to the effect in another population (or subgroup) in terms of a particular effect measure, such as the RD or the RR.
+For example, if the RD in the study population (i.e. $\text{RD}_s$) is equal to RD in the target population (i.e. $\text{RD}_t$) we say that there is effect homogeneity on the RD scale.

-To illustrate, it is possible that the risk ratio for adverse effects of Codeine differs between Norway and Japan because the two countries have different distributions of variants of CYP2D6 \cite{Bernard2006InterethnicImplications.}, a gene associated with drug metabolism, but that the risk ratio associated with the use of the drug is equal between Norwegians and Japanese who have the same variant of the gene.
-If that is the case, then we have effect homogeneity conditional on CYP2D6 variant, and CYP2D6 is a sufficient set of effect modifiers.
-It must be pointed out that a sufficient set of effect measure modifiers may not exist.

-Many commonly used methods rely on assumptions that are equivalent to conditional effect homogeneity in measure.
-For example, in the data fusion setting, the logistic regression model
+Many commonly used methods in epidemiology rely on assumptions that are equivalent to conditional effect homogeneity in measure.
+For example, the Mantel-Haenszel estimator only has a clear population-level interpretation if the conditional OR is equal between all strata of the covariates \cite{greenland_interpretation_1982} (i.e if there is effect homogeneity in measure between groups in the study population).
+Epidemiologists also often rely on effect homogeneity in measure when they omit interaction terms from regression models.
+For example, suppose we fit the the following logistic regression model in the study population: